express-in-code-game/excode-design/zz-materials/docs/design/design.md

 ## ~~scenario-api should be a seprate program~~

-- <s>we need a game loop - a process where every cycle counts as the game step
+- we need a game loop - a process where every cycle counts as the game step
 - this way it is possible on every cycle to remove effects that expire
 - for example, after rover scans, its range increases but for the next step only
 - so when the next - any - operation comes into the game process it loops and removes effects that expire